dviggiano/dviggiano/README.md

 I'm a developer interested in software architecture, reinforcement learning, games, and creating novel digital experiences.
 I'm highly experienced with Python and Java, and have a thorough working knowledge of JavaScript.
-I've also worked with languages and technologies like C, C#, Kotlin, React (Native), Django, Flask, and Unity.
+I've also worked with languages and technologies like C, C#, Kotlin, React (Native), Angular, Django, Flask, and Unity.

 Feel free to contact me via [dviggiano@wisc.edu](dviggiano@wisc.edu).